LambdaSharp/LambdaSharpTool/Docs/Module.md

 <dt><code>Functions</code></dt>
 <dd>
 The <code>Functions</code> section defines the lambda functions that are part of the module.
-All functions receive the same IAM role and have equal access to all parameters.

 <i>Required:</i> No